Print

 The first parameter to println! must always be a literal string because the compiler typechecks the placeholders statically to ensure that they align with their corresponding parameters.

 An identifier that ends in ! is a macro, not a function.
 A macro is shorthand code that is expanded to other source code at compile time—not at runtime.
 We have seen in C and C++ the #include macro, which expands to the contents of the included file.
 The println! macro expands to some complex code that actually does the output.
-When we discuss Rust's memory system, we will see why println! is easier to use as a macro rather than a function.
+There are several reasons println! is a macro rather than a regular function?
+For one, it's variadic, allowing an arbitrary parameters.
+Rust functions can't be variadic.
+For two, the selectors in {} can references variables from the local scope.
+If println! triggered a function call, it would operate in a different scope.

 ← Rust as a LensVariables →